simeonfelis/lcd_menu/README.md

 A tiny lcd info and menu for the 16x2 lcd display for raspberry from adafruit.

 It has capabilities to play internet radio streams using vlc.
-Therefor it read the playlist in /home/simeon/playlist.pls.
+Therefor it read the playlist in /home/pi/playlist.m3u (by default)

 The volume can be controlled, to.

 You can see local lan IP address and the public ip address.

 This LCD menu structure is kept simple, stupid and dump.
 It is not really good code, although it should just work and can be extended without reading too much.
 Assume the